sarathc-git/experiments/helloworld/docs/readme.md

     Create a business report of requests received with a distribution of the locale.
     Transfrom the Greeting to enhance a metric by adding a country name based on the locale, so that we can plot a realtime global map.

+    Do we need to create a unique ID only after storing in a database?
+    Would it make things simpler
+        * if we created and ID to identify the request,
+        * add it to the model
+        * create a response
+        * now dump this reqeust to kafka
+        * and, send back the response.

+    Asynchronously,
+        * store the object into an datastore (could be rdbms, could be nosql or both as the need be!)

+    Extrenal references to this will be through GET requests with GET /v/Object/uid/{uid}
+        GET /v/Object/sid/{sid}

+        Where uid is a globally unique id and id is valid only if the a data store creates  it.
+PROBLEM - This creates a dependency for the UI to know whether a id is available or not.

+        One way to solve it would be to use the unique id as a standard. and if the object is stored in a relationship data base as an entity, the entity could have an additional field called entity id (eid) or storage id (sid)
+        --- Does this look like we are over engineering this?!

 ### Leverage TestContainers to enable seemless integration testing